MattStanl3y/WikiSearch/README.md

 Wiki_Search is a simple Python script that allows users to search for information on Wikipedia topics directly from the command line.

-## Goals of this project
+## Project Goals

 - Learn and implement virtual environments
 - Learn and Practice web scraping using Python
 - Interact with a public API (Wikipedia)
-- Build a command-line interface for user interaction
+- Create a command-line interface that processes user input and handles network request errors.
-- Handle and process user input
-- Implement error handling for network requests

 ## Features